Dear Open Letter:

 Travel is many things to different people.

-For some, it’s a fun adventure, or a chance to visit distant friends and relatives.
-For others, it’s goodbyes as they move to embark onto a new journey.
+For some, travel might just be a fun adventure, or a chance to visit friends and family.
+For others, it might be about stepping out of comfort zones and embarking on a new journey.

 For me, the answer had always been an unequivocal “Yes”.
 I hope it always will be.

 Many sage things have been said about travel, but I want to encapsulate why I love traveling.
-I may not be able capture the full essence, but I want to try anyway.
+I might not be able to capture the full essence, but I want to try anyway.

 TO GET PERSPECTIVE